Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 ## How to consume as a durable, distributed circuit-breaker from any location, over https

 The example durable circuit-breaker code exposes an http/s api for consuming the circuit-breaker.
 By default, the operations are exposed on the below endpoints:

-_Note: The Microsoft Functions team innovated on the durable functions entities preview and the GA now provides [direct access methods for entities](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-dotnet-entities#accessing-entities-directly).
-The implementation here can be updated to these new patterns; but the concept of addressing the circuit-breaker entity over endpoints such as below will remain the same._

 | Endpoint | Http verb | Operation | Example return value |
 | --- | --- | --- | --- |